wkolowski/Type-Theory-Wishlist/README.md

 ## Other TODOs

-1. Negative Inductive Types
-  1. Describe `Vec`, but defined as a negative inductive/recursive family.
-  1. In general: describe negative inductive families.
-1: Mixed Inductive-Coinductive Types, represented as a restriction of a coinductive type.
+1. Mixed Inductive-Coinductive Types, represented as a restriction of a coinductive type.
 1. Intersperse the section on subtyping into the main text.
 1. Change Coind-Coind to make sure it understands subtyping.
 1. Rethink once more the subtyping with parameters and indices.